How to calculate the date of Easter

 Every year Easter is calculated according to the same algorithm: “Easter is celebrated on the Sunday following the first spring full moon, and it is forbidden to celebrate Easter with the Jews.”

-On the basis of this rule, as well as the nineteen-year "Metonian" cycle of recurrence of the lunar phases in the Julian calendar, the Easter tables (Easter) were compiled, according to which the time of the celebration of Easter is determined.
-The dates for Easter are cyclically repeated every 532 years (Great Indication).
+Based on this rule, as well as the nineteen-year “Metonic” cycle of recurrence of lunar phases in the Julian calendar, Easter tables (Paschals) were compiled, which determine the time of Easter celebration.
+The dates of Easter repeat cyclically every 532 years (Great Indiction).

 How to calculate Easter for 2017

-In 2017 we will have Easter on April 16th.
-It is very easy to calculate this.
+In 2017, Easter awaits us on April 16th.
+It's very easy to calculate.

-It is enough to count 40 days from the day of Shrovetide.
-Exactly on this day, the Easter holiday begins.
+It is enough to count 40 days from the day of Maslenitsa.
+Exactly on this day the Easter holiday begins.

 In 2017, on March 7, we will see off the winter, and on April 16, we will bake Easter cakes.